 As an adult you will want to be an active member of the community.
 Depending on the severity of your Intellectual Disability(ID) you will either be very independent or require the support of other adults while you are in the community.
 There are many reasons for going into the community and to explore your leisure choices is one of these.
 To do this there are things that you need to be ready to manage either by yourself, with your partner or friends, or with the other adults supporting you.
 Let’s have a look at some of these:

-- Going to a dance- can I have a conversation with someone
+- Going to a party- do I know how to get there, can I have a conversation with someone

 - Taking a friend to a restaurant- do I know how to make a reservation